 Need to Know

 - Group rates are per person based on double occupancy and a minimum of 15 fully paying participants per bus.
 Should the number of participants drop below the minimum listed above, we may adjust the cost of the trip to reflect the additional expense of operating the program.

 - Tour prices are per person in U.S. dollars.
 All hotel accommodations, motor coach transportation, special dinners, sightseeing, admissions, luggage handling and the services of local guides, drivers, and the tour guide/educator are included.

 - A non-refundable sum of $500 is required for registration.
 This sum will be put towards the overall cost of the seminar.
 If the seminar is cancelled, the registration fee will be refunded.

 - Hotel Accommodations: The tour price includes all hotel accommodations, in hotel rooms with private bathrooms.
 Our standard is to provide the best available hotels while considering value.
 Although the level of the accommodations may differ slightly from hotel to hotel, we are committed to your comfort.
 Two-bed rooms are reserved in most hotels.
 Triples are two-bed rooms with a rollaway cot where available and are not recommended when considering the comfort of those in the room.
 King-size beds are not available in most hotels; what is considered king-size usually consists of two single beds pushed together and made up separately, but with one headboard.
 Some two-bed rooms may have two twin - not full- or queen-size - beds.

 - Meals are included as indicated in the itinerary.
 All meals provided in Israel are kosher.
-In travel beyond Israel, group meals are kosher unless otherwise specified.
-Participants can order additional kosher meals at prices set by our local agents.

 - All trips are conducted by a Melton educator who remains with the group throughout the tour.